The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Introduction

-As a concrete example, we discuss a simple model originally proposed as a realisation of the ``inelastic dark matter" mechanism~\cite{Berlin:2018jbm}, in which the contribution to the Bhabha process $e^+e^- \to e^+ e^-$ of a new vector boson $V$ of mass $m_V\sim 1\,$GeV can result in an overestimation of the luminosity at KLOE, with negligible effects on the other experiments.
-We show that in our model, the values of the parameters required to account for the KLOE vs. BaBar discrepancy and for reconciling the data-driven vs. lattice determination of $\amhvp$, do not conflict with other experimental constraints.
-Furthermore, we show that the direct contributions to $a_\mu$ from loops involving $V$ can also bring the theoretical estimate of the muon anomalous magnetic moment in reasonable agreement with the experimental measurement, thus solving all the $a_\mu$-related anomalies at once.
-Finally, we discuss various constraints on the model (mono-photon search in BaBar, $\phi$-related observables, etc\dots).
-We find that the strongest constraints come from the KLOE measurement of the forward-backward asymmetry in $e^+ e^-$ final states~\cite{KLOE:2004uzx}.
+As a concrete example, we discuss a simple model originally proposed as a realisation of the ``inelastic dark matter" mechanism~\cite{Izaguirre:2015zva,Izaguirre:2017bqb,Jordan:2018gcd,Berlin:2018jbm}, in which the contribution to the Bhabha process $e^+e^- \to e^+ e^-$ of a new vector boson $V$ of mass $m_V\sim 1\,$GeV can result in an overestimation of the luminosity at KLOE, with negligible effects on the luminosity determination in other experiments.
+Furthermore, the contribution of NP-related muonic events $e^+e^- \to (\gamma_{ISR}) V \to (\gamma_{ISR}) \mu^+\mu^- X $ will affect the analyses that rely on the ratio $N_{\pi\pi\gamma}/N_{\mu\mu\gamma}$ to determine $\shad$.
+In this model, the values of the parameters required to account for the KLOE vs. BaBar discrepancy and for reconciling the data-driven vs. lattice determination of $\amhvp$ do not conflict with other experimental constraints (mono-photon search in BaBar, $\phi$-related observables, etc\dots).
+The strongest constraints come from the KLOE measurement of $\shad$ carried out at a center of mass (CoM) energy slightly below the $\phi$ resonance (KLOE10)~\cite{KLOE:2010qei}, and from the measurement of the forward-backward asymmetry in $e^+ e^-$ final states~\cite{KLOE:2004uzx}.
 Yet, these constraints are not sufficiently strong to exclude neither our model, nor the general NP mechanism underlying it.
+While the indirect effects of the new $V$ boson outlined above are still unable to fully account for the $\Delta a_\mu$ discrepancy, due to the coupling between $V$ and the muons there is also a direct contribution to $a_\mu$ from loops involving $V$.
+This direct effect suffices to bring the theoretical estimate of the muon anomalous magnetic moment in agreement with the experimental measurement.
+Thus, a single NP input is able to solve consistently all the $a_\mu$-related anomalies at once.